 Pharmacy context

 The pharmacy is located on a parade of shops on a main road in a largely residential area.
 The people who use the pharmacy are mainly older people.
-The pharmacy receives around 90% of its prescriptions electronically.
-It provides a range of services, including Medicines Use Reviews, the New Medicine Service and influenza vaccinations.
-And it supplies medications in multi-compartment compliance packs to a large number of people who live in their own homes to help them manage their medicines.
+The pharmacy receives the majority of its prescriptions electronically.
+It provides a range of services, including the New Medicine Service and seasonal influenza vaccinations.
+And it supplies medications in multi‐compartment compliance packs to a large number of people who live in their own homes to help them manage their medicines.
+The inspection took place during the Covid-19 pandemic.
+Enforcement action has been taken against this pharmacy, which remains in force at the time of this inspection, and there are restrictions on the provision of some services.
+The enforcement action taken allows the pharmacy to continue providing other services, which are not affected by the restrictions imposed.

 Inspection summary findings